HeySkidee/skidee.me/posts/how-i-made-this-blog-in-5-mins.md

 - Create an account on [Vercel](https://vercel.com) using github.

-- Open [Vercel dashboard](https://vercel.com/dashboard) and make a new project.
+- Open the [Vercel dashboard](https://vercel.com/dashboard) and make a new project.

 - Import the project